filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 I haven't tried to solve the puzzle this way by hand yet, but I suspect it is reasonable.
 (445 tile placements x 15 seconds each while keeping track of the plan) = about 2 hours.
 And I would love to know if there's a way to solve it even faster.

 ## Solutions
 Here are the only solutions I have found.
-They are very similar, with only two corner tiles swapped.
+They are very similar, just two corner tiles swapped between them.

 I wonder why they did it this way - is it not possible to have just one solution?

 ![solution 1](/assets/images/IMG_8253 v3.jpg)